plone/training/mastering-plone/behaviors_1.rst

     #.
 We mark our schema as a class that also provides the `IFormFieldProvider`_ interface using a decorator.
        The schema class itself provides the interface, not its instance!
     #.
 We also add a `fieldset`_ so that our fields are not mixed with the normal fields of the object.
     #.
-We add a normal `URI <https://zopeschema.readthedocs.io/en/latest/fields.html#uri>`_ schema field to store the URI to lanyrd.
+We add a normal `Bool <https://zopeschema.readthedocs.io/en/latest/fields.html#bool>`_ schema field to control if a item should be displayed on the frontpage.

 .. _behaviors1-adding-label: